GoogleChrome/web.dev/src/site/content/en/blog/better-responsiveness-metric/index.md

 their latency.
 Scrolling as a whole is a continuous experience, so we do not intend to measure all of it in this metric.

 So why measure scrolls?
-The scrolling performance we’ve gathered in Chrome shows that scrolling is generally very fast.
+The scrolling performance we've gathered in Chrome shows that scrolling is generally very fast.
 That said, we still want to include initial scroll latencies in our new metric for various reasons.
 First, scrolling is fast only because it has been optimized so much, because it is so important.
 But there are still ways for a website to bypass some of the performance gains that the browser offers.
 The most common one in Chrome is to force scrolling to happen on the main thread.
 So our metric should be able to say when this happens and causes poor scrolling performance for users.
 Second, scrolling is just too important to ignore.
-We worry that if we exclude scrolling then we’ll have a big blindspot, and scrolling performance could decrease over time without web developers properly noticing.
+We worry that if we exclude scrolling then we'll have a big blindspot, and scrolling performance could decrease over time without web developers properly noticing.

 There are several events that are dispatched when a user scrolls, such as `touchstart`, `touchmove`,